karatelabs/karate/README.md

 * assert responseCookies['my.key'].value == 'someValue'

 # karate's unified data handling means that even 'match' works
-* match responseCookies contains { time: '#notull' }
+* match responseCookies contains { time: '#notnull' }

-# ... which means that checking if a cookie does NOT exist is easy
+# ... which means that checking if a cookie does NOT exist is a piece of cake
 * match responseCookies !contains { blah: '#notnull' }

 # save a response cookie for later use